MedRegIntel/cdsco-approval-guide/README.md

-# cdsco-approval-guide
+# CDSCO Medical Device Approval Guide 🇮🇳

-Structured guide to CDSCO medical device approval process in India
+A structured guide to understanding and navigating CDSCO approval for medical devices in India.

+## 📌 Covers:

+- Device classification (Class A, B, C, D)
+- Licensing pathways
+- Import vs manufacturing approval
+- Required documentation
+- Common mistakes in approvals

+## 🎯 Goal

+To simplify regulatory understanding for startups, manufacturers, and healthcare businesses.

+---

+Built by MedReg Intel™